How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 11

-In the Partition Wizard – Boot Mode window, you can see the disk copy process is underway.
-Since this process will take a while, wait and do not turn off your computer.
+In the Partition Wizard – Boot Mode window, you can see that the disk copying process is in progress.
+This process will take some time, so wait and do not turn off your computer.

 Partition Wizard - Boot Mode